Interested-Deving-1896/kde-eco-website/content/handbook/handbook_web.md

 ---

-# INTRODUCTION: WHAT'S THIS HANDBOOK ALL ABOUT?
+# INTRODUCTION: WHAT'S THIS ALL ABOUT?

 This handbook provides a brief overview of environmental harm driven by software, and how the Blue Angel ecolabel&mdash;the official environmental label of the German government&mdash;provides a benchmark for sustainable software design.